jocelyn-stericker/hacklily/README.md

 First, create a GitHub organization by following the steps at https://github.com/organizations/new.
 Select the free plan.

-Secondly, create a new app at https://github.com/organizations/<your-new-repo-name>/settings/applications, making note of the client ID and secret.
+Next, create a new app at https://github.com/organizations/<your-new-repo-name>/settings/applications, making note of the client ID and secret.
 This application will be used to allow users to log in.

-Next, create a Personal Access Token (PAT) at https://github.com/settings/tokens with access to 'repo' and 'admin'.
-This PAT will be used to create repositories for users of Hacklily.
-Alternatively, if you do not wish to hand over access to all your repos, you can create an account that just manages your created organization and use that.

 To run the frontend, in one shell run: